mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- |
 | text |  | 255 |

-The system path where plugin settings are stored, including custom user State configuration files for sate definitions & _SimConnect.cfg_ .
+The system path where plugin settings are stored, including custom user State configuration files for sate definitions & the "SimConnect.cfg" configuration file.
- Keep it blank for default, which is `C:\Users\<UserName>\AppData\Roaming\MSFSTouchPortalPlugin`.
+ Keep it blank for default, which is "C:\Users\<UserName>\AppData\Roaming\MSFSTouchPortalPlugin".

 Note that using this plugin's installation folder for custom data storage is not recommended, since anything in there will likely get overwritten during a plugin update/re-install.